 One very good and one outstanding example, then, of a form which has perhaps struggled a little to maintain its impetus since Bennett made it his own at the end of the last century.
 Personal stories have become important again and I have no doubt there will be many more placed before us based on the impact of the pandemic.
 For monologue connoisseurs both these plays should be high on anyone’s “to watch” list ahead of the BBC’s new minted Talking Heads, due soon; among these, tantalizingly, two new pieces will appear.
 If they are as good as the originals (and Sea Wall/Midnight Your Time) then we will all soon be in monologue heaven.

-Sea Wall is available on You Tube but only until May 18th.
+Sea Wall is available to rent.
 Click here

-Midnight Your Time is also available on You Tube but only until May 20th.
+Midnight Your Time is available on You Tube.
 Click here

 To keep up with the blog and all the latest online theatre reviews please click here and choose a follow option